rwynne/diff-cdisc/ReadMe.txt

 Building the program
 --------------------

+Download this entire project as a .zip.

+OR

-Clone the DiffCDISC repository onto your local filesystem using Git.
+Clone the DiffCDISC repository onto your local filesystem using Git:

 C:\> git clone https://github.com/NCIEVS/diff-cdisc.git